MaxPleaner/email_endpoint/README.md

 I also use class methods for factories, but this is missing the point of instances, which is that they have their own state.
-I think there surely tons of use-cases for this, but from experience, I've seen when there is a lot of inferred method calls (i.e. patched attr_reader style methods) and internal state references things can get somewhat hard to understand.
+I think there surely tons of use-cases for this, but from experience, code can be harder to understand when there is a lot of internal state referenced by methods.
 Also, it becomes easier to move methods from one namespace to another (and also to test) when they can function without internal state tracking.